Varsha-Kanmuri/githubAPIFrontEnd/README.md

 The UI part where user enters a specifc repository link to github, and he/she gets corresponding open issues filtered on specific timelines.
+- Total number of open issues
+- Number of open issues that were opened in the last 24 hours
+- Number of open issues that were opened more than 24 hours ago but less than 7 days ago
+- Number of open issues that were opened more than 7 days ago

 Steps to run the application: